 A core group of “river pilgrims” will journey the full length of the river, being joined by “daily pilgrims” as they traverse individual stretches and by “pilgrims in prayer”--those who aren’t able to paddle along or join in events but want to participate in the spiritual practices that correspond with the pilgrimage dates.

-Bishop Alan M. Gates of the Diocese of Massachusetts plans to join the pilgrimage for a segment in early July.
+Bishop Alan M. Gates of the Diocese of Massachusetts plans to join the pilgrimage July 3-5, from Springfield, Mass., to Hartford, Conn.

 Locally organized, shore-based events are being planned to draw attention to the beauty and challenges—ecological, social, economic and spiritual—along the waterway.
 People of all faiths and paths are welcome.